worldsensing/til/bazel_python_docker/Readme.md

     cmd = ["ARG1"],                      # You can add arguments for the execution env = {                              # (example: python main.py arg1 arg2 arg3)
         "PATH": "",                      # Remove PATH, to disable execution of container }					 # This part is very important.
-Because with this, nobody can "enter" in your )					 # container and add/remove files/folders.
-It improve the security.
+Because with this, nobody can "enter" )					 # in your container because there is no shell available.
+Without shell
+					 # the security improves a lot, preventing an attacker to create files
+					 # in mounted volumes or grant access to the Docker host server for example.
 ```
 # Sources
 https://github.com/GoogleContainerTools/distroless